hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 ### Summer schools for physicists

 Occasionally physicists organize summer schools on fluid mechanics, which include tutorials on introductory material as well as more advanced topics.
 On the [main page](https://hydrodynamicstability.github.io/Invitation-to-Hydrodynamics/) I mentioned the [*Boulder Summer School for Condensed Matter and Materials Physics*](https://www.colorado.edu/conference/bss/), whose 2011 and 2022 editions focused on hydrodynamics.
 However, the only two physics-oriented summer schools that I know of which have published proceedings including introductory material are the 1973 Les Houches and 1991 Beg Rohu summer schools, both in France.
-Their proceedings and their principle lecture notes are listed below:
+Their proceedings are listed below:

 - Roger Balian and Jean-Laurent Peube (eds.), 1977:  *Fluid Dynamics = Dynamique des Fluides*.
 Gordon and Breach.

     - P. Germain:  Methodes asymptotiques en mecanique des fluides.
     - H. K. Moffatt:  Six lectures on general fluid dynamics and two on hydromagnetic dynamo theory.
-    - S. A. Orszag:  Statistical theory of turbulence.
+    - S. A. Orszag:  Lectures on the statistical theory of turbulence.
     - J.-L. Peube:  Transport property in flows.
+    - Eleven seminars on special topics, mostly in French.
+The English ones include M. Ghil on numerical methods, M. G. Velarde on hydrodynamic instabilities, B. B. Mandelbrot on fractals, and a one-page abstract by M. Nelkin on turbulence.
+Mandelbrot and R. Moreau (who lectured on electrohydrodynamics) were invited spekers; the others were participants.

 - Claude Godreche and Paul Manneville (eds.), 1998:  *Hydrodynamics and Nonlinear Instabilities*.
 Cambridge University Press.